Guseyn/ingesta/README.md

 }
 ```

-As you can see, main logic in the lines:
+As you can see, the main logic is in the lines:

 ```ts
 await this.restaurantS3Reader.streamJSON(async (restaurant: Restaurant) => {